-Blog Defender is a package of WordPress security video tutorials, WordPress plugins and tools, plus a WordPress security PDF/DOC file.
+Blog Defender is a suite of WordPress security video tutorials, WordPress plugins and tools, plus WordPress security documentation in PDF and DOC formats.

-WordPress is a very secure platform, but neglecting essential maintenance tasks like keeping your WP software, plugins and themes updated to their latest versions, tightening file and data protection and taking other necessary precautions can have disastrous consequences.
+WordPress is a very secure web platform, but neglecting basic maintenance tasks like keeping your WordPress core files, WP plugins and themes updated to their latest versions, tightening file and data security and taking other necessary precautions can have disastrous consequences.

-No matter what kind of business you run or plan to run online and how small you think your web presence is, website security is something you cannot afford to ignore.
+No matter what type of business you run or plan to run online and how small you think your web presence is, website security is something you cannot ignore.

-As one last reminder, below is the advice given by a web security expert to all WordPress users following the global brute-force attacks by botnets on WordPress in 2013 …
+As one last reminder of the importance of website security, below is the advice given by an expert on website security to all WordPress users following the mass brute-force attacks by botnets on WordPress in April 2013 …

 Owners of websites based on WordPress CMS must improve at least basic security settings and implement best practices such as the use of robust passwords and the accurate management of “admin” accounts.